nirhazan35/nirhazan35/README.md

 # 💫 About Me:
-🎓 B.Sc. in Software Engineering.<br>
+B.Sc. in Software Engineering.<br>
-🚀 I'm looking for my next role as a Backend or Full-Stack Developer.<br>
+I'm looking for my next role as a Backend or Full-Stack Developer.<br>
-🧠 Passionate about building real-time systems, AI-powered applications, and automation tools.<br>
+Passionate about building real-time systems, AI-powered applications, and automation tools.<br>
-📦 Experienced with tools like Docker, MongoDB, GitHub Actions, and CI/CD pipelines.<br>

 ## 🌐 Socials: